stefanoscolapasta/2D_Raycast_Lighting_System/README.md

 This is and experimental project I'm working on to learn about Raycasting, Computer Graphics, OpenGl.
 <br />
 It's also my first ever program/code written in C++.
-I do anyway realize the monstruosities I have writtend and how bad the source code is.
+I do anyway realize the monstrosities I have writtend and how bad the source code is.
 <br />
 A total refactor of the project will be vital and non-postponable.
 <br />